 The Maritime Museum

 If you have time as you walk past Princes Quay; you will see the Maritime Museum ahead and just to the left.
-This is due for a huge upgrade at some point and is destined to become a real tourist attraction.
+This is currently closed while undergoing a major upgrade and is destined to become a real tourist attraction.
 At this point we don’t know exactly what the changes will be or when they will happen, but at least I can offer you a picture of the grand Court Room from inside the building!